Codestellation/statsd/README.md

 * `prefix` - a prefix which will be applied before every metric name.
 Default value is `string.Empty`
 * `background` - which kind of client should be used - `BackgroundStatsdClient` or synchronous `StatsdClient`.
 Default value is true.
 Note  `udp://my-host:8085?background=true` and `udp://my-host:8085?background` are treated equally.
 * `ignore_exceptions` - ignore any `SocketException` when sending metrics.
 Default value is false. `udp://my-host:8085?ignore_exceptions=true` and `udp://my-host:8085?ignore_exceptions` are treated equally.
+* `dns_update_period` - How often to check for dns changes in minutes.
+Default value is 10 minutes.
+* `IPv6` - use IPv6 address family.

 ## Sending metrics